A Framework for Improving the Reliability of Black-box Variational Inference: Experiments

-\paragraph{Comparison to MCMC.} We additionally benchmarked the runtime and accuracy of RAABBVI to \texttt{Stan}'s dynamic HMC algorithm, for which we ran 1 chain for 25{,}000 iterations including 5{,}000 warmup iterations.
-We measure runtime in terms of number of likelihood evaluations. \Cref{fig:Runtime-comparison-posteriordb,fig:Runtime-comparison-posteriordb-more,fig:Runtime-comparison-posteriordb-summary} show that RAABBVI tend to result similar or better posterior mean estimates (the exceptions are \textit{gp\_pois\_regr}, \textit{hudson\_lynx}, and \textit{sblrc}).
-However, the RAABBVI standard deviation estimates tend to be less accurate even when using the full-rank Gaussian variational family.
+\paragraph{Comparison to MCMC.} We additionally benchmarked the runtime and accuracy of RABVI to \texttt{Stan}'s dynamic HMC algorithm, for which we ran 1 chain for 25{,}000 iterations including 5{,}000 warmup iterations.
+We measure runtime in terms of the number of likelihood evaluations and compared the relative error between the methods at the RABVI termination rule trigger point or final likelihood evaluation of HMC (whichever comes first). \Cref{fig:Runtime-comparison-posteriordb,fig:Runtime-comparison-posteriordb-more,fig:Runtime-comparison-posteriordb-summary} show that RABVI tends to provide similar or better posterior mean estimates (the exceptions are \textit{gp\_pois\_regr}, \textit{hudson\_lynx}, and \textit{sblrc}).
+However, the RABVI standard deviation estimates tend to be less accurate even when using the full-rank Gaussian variational family.
+This could be because the optimization of full-rank Gaussian is more challenging having more variational parameters to estimate \citep{Bhatia:2022}. \Cref{fig:Runtime-comparison-posteriordb-mmd-summary} shows that, in terms of the MMD, the HMC approximation is closer to the target than BBVI as one would expect.
+Overall, the MMD values for RABVI are reasonably small.

+We also compared the 95\% quantiles posterior under coverage error between RABVI and FASO methods using different approximation families and MCMC. \Cref{fig:Runtime-comparison-posteriordb-cov-perc-summary} shows that HMC and real-NVP flows do not undercover the posterior.
+However, the mean-field and full-rank Gaussian families do.